Raphaaal/fieldy/README.md

 1. Create an environment with `conda create --name fieldy python==3.8.16`
 2. Activate it with `conda activate fieldy`
 3. Install the requirements with `pip install -r requirements.txt`

-4. Note: you need a CUDA device with at least 16 GB of VRAM to train the models.
+Note: you need a CUDA device with at least 16 GB of VRAM to train all the models.
+If you want to use CPU or multi-GPU training, you may consider integrating [HuggingFace Accelerate](https://huggingface.co/docs/accelerate/index) into the existing code.

 ## Datasets loading